This is the sister site to Easy Peasy All-in-One Homeschool which houses lessons for pre-k through 8th.

-One full year of courses is up and available.
-A second year of courses is in the works.
+The high school site is set up similar to the lower school, except that there are no levels.
+You will choose your course load.
+There are recommendations on the site for how to do that.
+I will be working on completing new courses each year until I feel it is complete.
 You can read the full list of what’s planned on the courses page.
 If a course is listed as “parent submitted,” then it was something sent to me by an EP user.
 I haven’t worked through it to check content.
 Some of them are in 180-day format, some aren’t.
 Some have tests and answers; some do not.
 They are just shared as a way to help each other out.

 New courses are popping up.
 I made a brief PE/health course for the coming year.
 It’s a weekly health article and a daily workout routine.
 Bible 2 is now complete.
 It picks up where Bible 1 left off.
 The goal is to read completely through the Bible in four years.
 I also posted the biology course I’m in the middle of working on, so you can see what will be available.
 The first two quarters are done.
 It should be “open for business” by summer like the rest of the new high school courses, though it may be ready sooner.

 I just posted two courses that are in the works.